Resettlement of quota refugees is one way of helping the most vulnerable

 Under the refugee quota, Finland admits persons recognised as refugees by the UN Refugee Agency (UNHCR) and other foreign nationals in need of international protection.
 The UNHCR identifies those most in need of help and submits a small number of them for resettlement in resettlement countries.
 Finland has been admitting quota refugees since the 1970s.

-The resettlement of quota refugees is an efficient and effective way of helping the most vulnerable refugees, since their need for protection and other conditions for residence are assessed before they arrive in Finland.
+The resettlement of quota refugees is an efficient, effective and controlled way of helping the most vulnerable refugees since their need for protection, security-related issues and conditions for reception and integration into Finland are assessed before they arrive in Finland.

-Global resettlement needs have grown in recent years, and the UNHCR estimates that 1.47 million refugees will be in need of resettlement in 2022.
-Finland and the European Union aim to step up resettlement in the EU and establish resettlement programmes also in those Member States which are not yet involved in it.
+Global resettlement needs have grown in recent years, and the UNHCR estimates that 2,4 million refugees will be in need of resettlement in 2024.

 Parliament sets an annual refugee quota

 The UNHCR submits a list of persons from whom the Finnish authorities then select the quota refugees to be admitted to Finland.
 The selection is usually made on the basis of interviews.
+In addition to the Finnish Immigration Service, the Finnish Security and Intelligence Service and integration experts participate in the selection.
 The Finnish Immigration Service decides on the granting of residence permits for quota refugees.
 The persons admitted to Finland as quota refugees proposed by the UNHCR are granted refugee status.

 The need for international protection is the key criterion for resettlement.
 In addition, the potential for successful reception and integration into Finnish society is assessed when quota refugees are selected.
 A person may be refused admission if he or she is thought to pose a threat to public order and security, public health or Finland’s international relations.

-In its quota policy, Finland emphasises the resettlement of the most vulnerable groups, such as families with children and women in a difficult position (widows, single parents and single women).
+In its quota policy, Finland particularly emphasises the resettlement of the most vulnerable groups, such as families with children and women in a difficult position (widows, single parents and single women) and people with disabilities.

 About ten per cent of the annual quota is reserved for refugees resettled on an emergency or urgent basis.